-Shadows swirled between pale, crumbling headstones and thick fog rose around his knees like smoke.
+Shadows swirled between pale, crumbling headstones.
+Thick fog rose around his knees like smoke.
 Harry drifted past rows of dark-lettered tombs toward distant, flickering light.

 James Potter.
 Lily Potter.
 Quirrell.
-Harry trailed his fingers along the smooth, cold marble and the fog closed around him.
+Harry trailed his fingers along the smooth, cold marble as the fog closed around him.
 Barty Crouch Jr. Peter Pettigrew.
 Bertha Jorkins.

 Bright, vivid green flashed through the mist like lightning across the sky.
 A shadow lingered where the white headstones stretched off into the fog, less than a spectre, yet the mist crept back from it as if burnt away by the sun.

-Harry’s wand slipped into his hand and he paused beside another pale memorial.
+Harry’s wand slipped into his hand as he paused beside another pale memorial.
 Dolores Umbridge.
 He strode on and left the ink-black letters etched into the marble behind.

-The shadow darkened to a thin-limbed wraith of jet black and extended one skeletal hand.
+The shadow darkened to a thin-limbed wraith of jet black mist and extended one skeletal hand.

 The fog rolled back.

 Frozen mud, black-stained pale pebbles, and a fouled river lay at his feet.
 Faces swirled in the water: snatches of Fleur’s smirk, Katie’s grin, his parents waving from the Mirror of Erised, and a thousand other half-recalled moments gleamed in its depths.
-The dead branches of a willow tree trembled upon the far bank, and endless graves stretched from beneath its withered boughs, fading into a red dawn.
+The dead branches of a willow tree trembled upon the far bank and endless graves stretched from beneath its withered boughs, fading into a bright, golden dawn.

-Above it all, the spectre hovered, a slim shadow before the rising crescent of the crimson sun; it spread its arms out wide and red light spilt forth past its shade like sunlight bursting through stormclouds.
+Above it all, the spectre hovered, a slim shadow before the rising crescent of the burning, amber sun; it spread its arms out wide and red light spilt forth past its shade like sunlight bursting through storm clouds.

-He raised his wand at the distant shadow.
+He raised his wand at the distant shadow, cold fury twisting in his breast.
 ‘Avada kedavra!’

 He jolted awake.
 Sunlight stabbed at his eyes through a gap in the curtains of his bed.
 Faint bird song drifted to his ears from outside.